Wholesale inflation in US edged up in July from low levels

-WASHINGTON -- Wholesale price increases in the United States picked up slightly in July yet still suggested that inflationary pressures have eased this year since reaching alarming heights in 2022.
+WASHINGTON -- Wholesale prices in the United States picked up slightly in July yet still suggested that inflationary pressures have eased this year since reaching alarming heights in 2022.

 By all measures, inflation has cooled over the past year, moving closer to the Fed’s 2% target level but still remaining persistently above it.
 The moderating pace of price increases, combined with a resilient job market, has raised hopes that the Fed may achieve a difficult “soft landing”: Raising rates enough to slow borrowing and tame inflation without causing a painful recession.